hbctraining/Training-modules/Visualization_in_R/lessons/01_setting_up.md

 ### Creating a new project directory in RStudio

-Let's create a new project directory for our "Visualizations in R" lesson today.
+Let's create a new project directory for our "Visualizations in R" lesson:

 1. Open RStudio
 2. Go to the `File` menu and select `New Project`.